gharials/dev-path/docs/programming/math-prog.md

         1. Given an integer $n$, print all of its digits.
         2. Given an integer $n$, find the integer that is found by reversing the digits of $n$.
     3. Pagination.
         1. Given a number of elements $n$ to be paginated (divided into pages).
 Each page can contain at most $k$ elements.
 How many pages are required for $n$ elements?
+(This formula is also known as _Pigeonhole principle_.)
         2. Given that a page can contain $k$ elements, which page does the $i$-th element belong to?
         3. Given that a page can contain $k$ rows, do the $i$-th and $j$-th elements belong to the same rows in their respective pages?